 Virginia Lake was our first stop in Whanganui, as we arrived from the North while travelling from Taranaki to Wellington.
 What we found was a peaceful oasis, a haven for a relaxing stroll around the lake.

-With four well-maintained paths to choose from, we opted for the one closest to the water, aptly named the Lower Track.
+With four well-maintained paths, we opted for the one closest to the water, aptly named the Lower Track.
 We found this 1.7km walk took us only about 30 minutes to get around the lake.
-The easy walk was suitable for pushchairs (strollers), and we were surrounded by vibrant gardens and waterfowl.
+The easy walk was suitable for pushchairs (strollers), and vibrant gardens and waterfowl surrounded us.

 Head to a beach